unional/typescript-blackbook/pages/02-javascript-syntax/default-parameters.md

 ## Default Parameters order

-**Do not** put default parameters in the middle, before parameters withou defaults.
+**Must not** put default parameters in the middle, before parameters without defaults.

 > Why?

->
-> ECMAScript spec allows parameters without defaults after default parameters.
->
-> This easily creates confusion and TypeScript prohibit such declaration.
+While ECMAScript spec allows parameters without defaults after default parameters, it easily creates confusion and TypeScript prohibit such declaration.

->
-> Also, this syntax does not work in Gecko 33 (Firefox 33 / Thunderbird 33 / SeaMonkey 2.30).
+Also, this syntax does not work in Gecko 33 (Firefox 33 / Thunderbird 33 / SeaMonkey 2.30).

 ```js
 // bad